We love to buy.

 You cannot time the market

 Let’s face it.
 We live in an age of instant gratification.
 We tend to be swayed by impulse and reaction.
 That’s why buying and holding for the long-term seems so unfashionable and boring.

 And yet, deep down in our heart of hearts, we know it’s the right thing to do.

 It’s exactly what our grandparents taught us: discipline and patience is the ticket to achieving your dreams.

 And, hey, let’s not forget the historical evidence for it:

-Recently, Fidelity measured an imaginary sum of US$10,000.
-What would happen if you had invested that money into the S&P 500 Index in 1980?
+What would happen if you had invested an imaginary sum of $US10,000 into the S&P 500 index in 1980?
 How would it grow if you just didn’t touch it for 40 years?

 Uh-huh.
 That’s right, you would have lost almost 55% of your financial gains.

 The numbers certainly don’t lie.
 Staying committed is the ideal way to achieving long-term prosperity.

 The best wisdom is often the most obvious!